Born Lucky (TV series): Bonus Round

 The winning player then got a chance to win a total of $2,000 (including tiebreaker winnings, if any) by accomplishing a series of 5 additional stunts in 90 seconds.
 They could pass on only one stunt and if time permitted, they went back to that stunt and he/she had to complete that remaining stunt to win the $2,000 in cash; otherwise, he/she received $100 for each stunt accomplished.

 Production

 Born Lucky was filmed at Mission Viejo Mall, Glendale Galleria, and Galleria at Tyler.
 It is produced by Stone/Stanley Production.

 Reception

-The Hollywood Reporters Rick Sherwood penned a negative review of the show, writing, "The trouble is that they never really hone in on any one format or style, choosing instead a mishmash of styles.
+The Hollywood Reporters Rick Sherwood penned a negative review of the show, writing, "The trouble is that they never really hone in [sic] on any one format or style, choosing instead a mishmash of styles.
 They probably thought the whole impromptu approach would give this show energy and humor, but it only comes off as silly."
 He said Bob Goen, the host, is the show's sole redeeming quality, providing the only touch of its refinement.
 Sherwood continued, "Without him, it would be even too juvenile for daytime.
 In the end, the biggest problem here is that there is nothing unique about this program except the setting, and that isn't even explored properly here."

+British Version

+The original British version hosted by Jeremy Beadle, aired on ITV from 11 to 22 December 1989. the only difference from its American counterpart is that Beadle raids Bingo halls and Shopping centres instead of malls looking for potential contestants.

+Reruns

+The series was also aired on PAX (later I, now Ion Television) for a brief period in 2000.